firas2025k/mvpcourseforger/context-md/CONTEXT.md

 - TypeScript types/interfaces should be put in the types folder
 - for hooks,please put them in the hooks folder
 - for lib,please put them in the lib folder
+- for utilities,please put them in the utils folder